mousa-creations/Profile-card-component/README.md

 ### Continued development

 I used HTML and CSS to build this project.
-I made a container with flexbox, then formatted the Nasser to be in the middle and used colors like cyan and then gray.
+I made a container with flexbox, then formatted the layout to be in the center and used colors like cyan for background and then gray for font.

 ### Useful resources

-- [css tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for flexbox property.
+- [Css tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for flexbox property.
 I really liked this site and will use it going forward.
-- [w3schools](https://www.w3schools.com/css/css3_2dtransforms.asp) - This is an amazing article which helped me finally understand translate.
+- [W3schools](https://www.w3schools.com/css/css3_2dtransforms.asp) - This is an amazing article which helped me finally understand translate.
 I'd recommend it to anyone still learning this concept.